-- Combined theme: All layers. - Communication theme: roads and railways, boundaries and coastline. - Topographic theme: boundaries and coastline, DLUAs, cartographic names, hydrology, woodlands and gridded height.
+- Combined theme: All layers. - Communication theme: roads and railways, boundaries and coastline. - Topographic theme: boundaries and coastline, developed land use areas (DLUAs), cartographic names, hydrology, woodlands and gridded height.

 NOTE: gridded height is supplied with the Meridian 2 options but on a separate CD.